-Some nonprofit organizations struggle to secure media coverage while other, similar organizations seem to scoop it all up.
-Why is that?
+Some nonprofit organizations struggle with PR coverage while other, similar organizations seem to scoop up all of the media stories.
+Why is this?
 Often, it all comes down to an organization’s PR strategy and how a nonprofit is presenting itself in its messaging to the general public, across marketing materials and directly to reporters.Some nonprofit organizations struggle with PR coverage while other, similar organizations seem to scoop up all of the media stories.
 Why is this?
 Click To Tweet

-At Prosper Strategies, we excel in developing nonprofit PR strategies and securing media placements for all of our nonprofit clients, but one client that has seen better than average nonprofit PR success is the Great Books Foundation.
+At Prosper Strategies, we excel in developing nonprofit PR strategies and securing media placements for all of our clients.
+One client that has seen better than average nonprofit PR success is the Great Books Foundation.

 The Great Books Foundation is a 70-year-old educational nonprofit organization that promotes in-depth, thought-provoking discussions about literature for students and adult readers of all ages and provides the reading materials, questions and instructor training to facilitate those discussions.
-And in the last year, they’ve earned media coverage from major outlets like the Huffington Post, CBS online and more.
+They’ve earned media coverage from major outlets like the Huff Post, CBS online and more.

-Your organization could see the same success.
+Your organization could see the same nonprofit PR success.
 For a moment, let’s take a walk in the Great Books Foundation’s shoes.
-Using the precedent set by the Great Books Foundation, here are some tips for securing great media coverage for your nonprofit organization:
+Here are some tips for securing great media coverage for your nonprofit organization:

-Align your story with current events in a way that’s resonant and takes risks
+Align your nonprofit PR outreach with current events in a way that’s resonant and takes risks

-It may be scary to attach yourself to a particular issue, especially a political one, because you don’t want to alienate any donors or other stakeholders.
+It may be scary to attach your nonprofit PR outreach to a particular issue, especially a political one, because you don’t want to alienate any donors or other stakeholders.
 But you have to remember that you can’t be everything to everyone.
 People care about what’s happening in the world right now, and you can get the attention you’re looking for by igniting the public’s passions.

 Timely events are a perfect opportunity to attract media attention for your organization.
-Reach out to reporters in advance of an event and tell them how the event will help you further your mission, who you will help and, most importantly, why your initiatives are particularly important now.
+Conduct PR outreach out to reporters in advance of an event and tell them how the event will help you further your mission, who you will help and, most importantly, why your initiatives are particularly important now.

 It’s no secret that reporters like numbers.
 Do you have any data that clearly demonstrates that what your organization does to help your constituents actually works?
 Or, do you have donor accountability information or mission measurement for annual reports?
 Supporting your pitches with data, particularly data tied to larger trends brings broader relevance to your story.

 Through our work with education clients over the years, we’ve learned that education reporters take particular interest in proven methods with actionable steps educators can take to help students succeed and grow.
 The Great Books Foundation conducts studies on student test scores over the course of several years to assess the impact of their literature discussion programs.
 These studies have generated interest from major media outlets like The Washington Post and NPR as well as smaller education-focused news sites like The Hechinger Report and Edutopia.

 I’ll leave you with one rule of thumb when it comes to nonprofit PR outreach: lean heavily on what’s unique about your organization and why that matters now.
 Does your leadership have an interesting background?
 Is your mission something that hadn’t been considered before your organization was founded?
 Do you have a unique take on solving a problem that demonstrably works?
-Focus on that aspect in your outreach to reporters and your nonprofit PR coverage will be far easier to secure.
+Focus on these aspects in your outreach to reporters and your nonprofit PR coverage will be far easier to secure.

 If you have any questions about how you can secure more media coverage for your organization, contact us.
-Or, you can download our Essential Nonprofit Marketing Plan Template.
+Or, you can download our nonprofit public relations checklist.